 Warranty re-check policy: In the event that a malfunctioning carburetor is suspected, the first thing that must be done is to ensure beyond a reasonable doubt that the carburetor actually is the problem, and if it is, that it's not a simple case of installation error or mis-adjustment.
 Nearly all the carburetors I receive back for a re-check have either fallen victim to fuel contamination or some form of mis-adjustment.
 I do make every effort to ensure a carburetor is correct before it is returned to the customer, but mistakes do happen now and then, and in the event something was missed during servicing, I will correct the issue at no cost to the customer and they will be reimbursed for their shipping expenses (no overnight or express services, standard ground shipping only).
 However, any issues which are the result of improper installation or contamination will be subject to a minimum $95.00 service fee in addition to the return shipping charges.
 This is why I'm asking that the customer make every possible effort to ensure the carburetor is at fault lest they incur additional expenses unnecessarily.
 Please review the warranty information provided for further details, and if you have any questions, please feel free to ask.

 Note that there is NO WARRANTY on ANY non-OEM carburetors.

-Holley carburetors with side pivot float bowls: Be advised that ALL Holley carburetors with side pivot float bowls will have any casting plugs epoxy sealed in order to protect against the possibility of leaks.
+Holley carburetors with side pivot float bowls: Be advised that ALL Holley carburetors with side pivot float bowls will have any casting plugs chemically sealed in order to protect against the possibility of leaks.
 There will be no exceptions to this process.
 This includes Corvette carburetors.
 (Judging points do not take precedence over the potential risk of an engine fire!)

 NOTE!
 Previously rebuilt, restored or "remanufactured" carbs: